Rivet ball stud for extremely high loads

 - Low space requirements (because no downstream system is required)

-- Shorter processing times and thus, lower capital commitment and
+- Shorter processing times and thus, lower capital commitment and lower warehousing

-Advantages of the BPR ball stud overall system
+Advantages of the BPR Ball Stud

 The BPR ball stud can be inserted very closely to border areas.
 Only the diameter of the base is required as space.
 Thereby, it can also be inserted in very narrow sheet metals.